What is an Investment Trust?

 As a listed company its shares are quoted on the London Stock Exchange and the share price is determined by demand and supply.
 Watch our short video to find out more.

 Buy and sell Investment Trusts in your TD Trading Account, ISA and SIPP

 Trade on our £5.95 online share dealing rate in your first three months.
 See our rates & charges page.
 After the 3 months we’ll move you onto our Active (£5.95), Frequent (£8.95) or Standard (£12.50) rate depending on how often you trade

 Our dividend reinvestment service is available for a range of Investment Trusts, making it easy to build up the value of your holdings by automatically purchasing more shares in the investment trusts you hold for just £1.50 commission.

 Gradually build up your holdings by setting up a regular investment from as little as £25 per month and avoid having to time the market and decide when's the best time to buy.

 Use our Quickrank Tool to find information, performance data and statistics about any of our 600+ Investment Trusts.

 Most popular Investment Trusts

-Most bought by TD customers in February 2017
+Most bought by TDDI customers in March 2017